stemoretti/QMLIcons/README.rst

 QML Icons
 =========

-Use Material font icons (or other font icons like FontAwesome, fontello...) in QML.
+Use Material icon font (or other icon fonts like FontAwesome, fontello...) in QML.

 Usage
 -----